-Pycnocline depth, the greatest change in density in the vertical water column, represents the separation between warmer nutrient poor surface waters and cooler nutrient rich deep waters.
+Pycnocline depth, the depth at which there is the greatest rate of change in density in the vertical water column, represents the separation between warmer nutrient-poor surface waters and cooler nutrient-rich deep waters.
 The shallower the pycnocline, the more nutrients are available to the photic zone.
-Over the past five years (2007-2011), pycnocline depth has decreased steadily at station 67.55 in central California for both summer and winter (Figure OC9).
-In southern California (station 93.30), thermocline depth is highly variable with no clear trend over the past 5 years (Figure OC10).
-In the northern California current (station NH25), the pycnocline has become deeper in the winter but has no clear trend in the summer (Figure OC11).
+From 2007-2011, pycnocline depth decreased steadily at station 67.55 in central California for both summer and winter (Figure OC10).
+In southern California (station 93.30), pycnocline depth is highly variable with no clear trend over this period (Figure OC11).
+In the northern California current (station NH25), the pycnocline has become deeper in the winter but has no clear trend in the summer (Figure OC9).
+Note that at particular stations, either samples were not taken or data has yet to be processed at the time of writing of this report, thus limiting our ability to comment on the most recent trends in this indicator.
+For 2013, where there are data, wintertime pycnocline depth remained similar to immediately previous years (NH 25 and CalCOFI 67.55), but markedly decreased during the summer at NH 25 (the only location with summer 2013 data).
+The shallower pycnocline depth during the summer at NH 25 supports the evidence for strong upwelling and likely enhanced productivity during summer 2013.